eslint/eslint/docs/rules/block-spacing.md

 # Disallow or enforce spaces inside of single line blocks. (block-spacing)

+(fixable) The --fix option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.

 This rule is for spacing style within single line blocks.

-**Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.

 ## Rule Details